ev3dev/edu-docs/docs/workflow/development-workflow.md

 It is not the intention of this guide to go into detailed description of every step, but the things to be aware of are:

 * Program Lifecycle
-* Creating project Makefiles to build the program automatically
+* Building the program incrementally
-* Setting up correct paths to custom or ev3dev specific libraries and include files
 * Use of the Editor or IDE features for syntax checking and API completion
 * Adoption of common style-guidelines for consistency with existing projects/code
 * Using source revision management software to track changes made to the program